 Subscription-based software is also making its first appearance on the Dark Web Market Price Index.
 The listings – largely for security software – we found are exclusively pitched as being for personal use rather for further fraud.

-Exploiting mobile phone carriers and the cellular network is a common method of getting around two-factor authentication to steal bank accounts.
-Communication accounts are volatile: T-Mobile logins have surged in price by 66%, while Skype accounts are worth little over a third of their value last year.
+Exploiting mobile phone carriers and the cellular network is a common method of getting accounts.
+Communication account prices are volatile: T-Mobile logins have surged in price by 66%, while Skype accounts are worth little over a third of their value last year.

 Hacked dating accounts can be used for “catfishing”, a con in which scammers pose as romantic interests to socially engineer their way into targets’ bank accounts.
 The most commonly hacked dating accounts remain Match.com (£6) and Plenty of Fish (£3).
 However, buying genuinely hacked accounts is a costly and ineffective method to do this compared to simply starting a new account with fake pictures.